lisr-pcx/on-board-tips/docs/index.md

 ## Arguments

-Most of the programming language share the same elements (but maybe work differently, syntactically or conceptually).
+Most of the programming language share the same elements (but work differently, syntactically or conceptually).
 This is a generic index of arguments:

 - basics
     - statements and expressions